steventrux/castize/README.md

 Batch convert script for chromecast compatibility.

 The Purpose of this Script is to batch convert any video file in a folder for chromecast compatibility.
-The script only convert necessary tracks, if the video is already in H.264 format it won't convert it saving your time!
+The script only convert necessary tracks, saving your time!

 Put all video files need to be converted in a folder!
 The name of files must not have space.